shellspec/shellspec/README.md

                                         [specfiles] randomize the order of specfiles
-                                        [examples]  randomize the order of examples (slow) -j, --jobs JOBS                     Number of parallel jobs to run (0 jobs means disabled) --[no-]warning-as-failure       Treat warning as failure [default: enabled] --dry-run                       Print the formatter output without running any examples --keep-tempdir                  Do not cleanup temporary directory [default: disabled]
+                                        [examples]  randomize the order of examples (slow) -j, --jobs JOBS                     Number of parallel jobs to run (0 jobs means disabled) --[no-]quick                    Run only non-passed examples the last time they ran [default: disabled] --[no-]warning-as-failure       Treat warning as failure [default: enabled] --dry-run                       Print the formatter output without running any examples --keep-tempdir                  Do not cleanup temporary directory [default: disabled]